-The Individually Designed M.A. in Education is intended for doctoral students at Stanford who would like to earn a Master of Arts in Education while studying for their Ph.D. outside of the Graduate School of Education.
-The program is based on an individual program of study developed in consultation with the student’s GSE advisor and must be finished in 3 years.
+The Individually Designed M.A. in Education is intended for doctoral students at Stanford who would like to earn a Master of Arts in Education while studying for their Ph.D. or M.D degree outside of the Graduate School of Education.
+The program is based on an individual program of study developed in consultation with the student’s GSE advisor and must be completed in 3 years.

 Students must complete at least 45 units at Stanford to receive the Individually Designed Master’s degree in Education.
 The following constraints are placed on those 45 units: